 Transition support is the measures you are entitled to if you are made redundant or if your fixed-term contract expires.
-Support may consist of help from the Job Security Foundation to get a new job or set up your own company, for example, or individualised measures in the form of training and education.
-It may also include topping up of your unemployment benefit to the level of 80% of your actual salary or topping up of your salary if you take a new job with a lower salary.
+Support may consist of help from the Job Security Foundation to find a new job or set up your own company, for example, or individualised measures in the form of training and education.
+It may also include topping up of your unemployment benefit to the level of approximately 80% of your salary or topping up of your salary if you take a new job with a lower salary.

 The Job Transition Agreement in brief

 The Job Transition Agreement applies to employees who have been made redundant and to employees whose fixed-term contracts have expired.
 Qualifying periods and forms and levels of support vary.
 Here is a brief summary of what applies in each case.

 The term employer here refers to the functional employer.
 (See below for clarification).